 - 10. What is the penalty for violating a Nevada child custody order?

-You may also wish to review our article on how a court determines child support in a Nevada divorce.
+You may also wish to review our articles on Visitation Rights in Nevada, Father's Rights in Nevada, and How a Court Determines Child Support in a Nevada Divorce.

 Physical child custody refers to the physical living arrangement between parent and child.

 If a child physically resides with a parent more than 60% of the time, that parent has primary physical custody.

 If the child spends at least 40% of his or her time with each parent, the parents share joint physical custody of the child.